 (a) Altair Travel Agency S.A. ("Altair"): The Company uses the services of an affiliated travel agent, Altair, which is controlled by the Company's CEO and Chairman.
-Travel expenses for 2007, 2006 and 2005 amounted to \$1,109, \$923 and \$716, respectively, and are included in Vessels, Vessel operating expenses and General and administrative expenses in the accompanying consolidated financial statements.
-Effective April 1, 2006 the Company also pays Altair rent for parking space and a warehouse leased by DSS in January 2006, for a period of three years, without renewal, and for the monthly rent of Euro 935 plus stamp duty.
+Travel expenses for 2008, 2007 and 2006 amounted to \$1,485, \$1,109 and \$923, respectively, and are included in Vessels, Vessel operating expenses and General and administrative expenses in the accompanying consolidated financial statements.
+Effective April 1, 2006 the Company also pays Altair rent for parking space and a warehouse leased by DSS in January 2006, for a period of three years and for the monthly rent of Euro 935 plus stamp duty.
 Rent increases annually at a rate of 3% above inflation.
-Rent expense for 2007 and 2006 amounted to \$17 and \$13, respectively, and is included in General and administrative expenses in the accompanying consolidated statements of income.
-At December 31, 2007 and 2006 an amount of \$105 and \$99, respectively, was payable to Altair and is included in Due to related companies in the accompanying consolidated balance sheets.
-Minimum lease payments to Altair, until expiration of the lease term, are estimated to \$19.
+Rent expense for 2008, 2007 and 2006 amounted to \$19, \$17 and \$13, respectively, and is included in General and administrative expenses in the accompanying consolidated statements of income.
+At December 31, 2008 and 2007 an amount of \$122, and \$105, respectively, was payable to Altair and is included in Due to related companies in the accompanying consolidated balance sheets.
+The lease which expired in December 2008 was renewed under the same terms for three years at the monthly rate of Euro 1,051 plus stamp duty.
+Minimum lease payments until the expiration of the rent agreement are estimated to \$59.